 - Brazil produces more oranges than any other country.

-- Navel Oranges are named after the belly button shape near the bottom!
+- The navel Orange is named after the belly button shape near the bottom!

 - About 25 billion oranges are grown each year in America.